 CBTI for OT has been delivered as a 2.5 day face-to-face workshop led by CBTI for OT faculty—Aaron Eakman, Ph.D., OTR/L, FAOTA and Natalie Rolle, M.O.T., OTR/L who are established occupational therapy providers of CBTI (2).
-CBTI for OT online utilizes the recorded lectures from these experienced CBTI providers and covers foundational knowledge regarding sleep and insomnia, basics of CBTI deliver, and strategies to improve sleep across practice settings.
+CBTI for OT online utilizes the recorded lectures from these experienced CBTI providers and covers foundational knowledge regarding sleep and insomnia, basics of CBTI delivery, and strategies to improve sleep across practice settings.
 Upon successful completion of the CBTI for OT online course, participants will have opportunities for peer consultation with CBTI for OT faculty and have necessary information to begin the supervised delivery of CBTI to adults.
 Also, after successful completion of the CBTI for OT, online course attendees will receive a certificate of completion from Colorado State University Professional Education equal to 1.6 CEUs or 16 contact hours.

 Noncredit courses do not produce academic credit nor appear on a Colorado State University academic transcript.

 Please note that there are no refunds for open entry courses.